Psychoanalytic Psychotherapy in Barrington, Illinois and Online Across Illinois and California

 How This Work Helps

 This is reflective, unhurried work.
+It asks something of you — and offers something more lasting in return.
 The goal isn't a quick fix, but a deeper understanding of your emotional life and more lasting change.

 A watercolor-style painting of a beach with hills or mountains in the background and two people sitting near the water.